World Series at Arlington, first time at one site since 1944

 As part of an agreement finalized Tuesday, the Division Series, League Championship Series and World Series will be part of a bubble designed to minimize exposure to the coronavirus, which decimated the regular season and limited it to a 60-game schedule for each club.
 The best-of-three first round of the postseason — expanded from 10 to 16 teams this year — will be at the top-seeded teams.

-The World Series will be at Globe Life Field in Arlington, a retractable roof stadium with artificial turf that opened this year adjacent to the Rangers' old ballpark.
-The American League Championship Series will be at San Diego’s Petco Park, and the National League at Globe Life Field.
+The World Series will be at Globe Life Park in Arlington, a retractable roof stadium with artificial turf that opened this year adjacent to the Rangers' old ballpark.
+The American League Championship Series will be at San Diego’s Petco Park, and the National League at Globe Life Park.

 The AL Division Series will be at San Diego and Los Angeles' Dodger Stadium, and the NL Division Series at Globe Life and Houston’s Minute Maid Park.